CooRecorder basics

 To the left of the magnifying glass is a percentage indicator showing the current magnification of your image.
 100% means that one pixel in your image is shown as one pixel on your screen.

 The magnification glass is a "zoom in" button.
 First click on the button.
 Then click on the appropriate point in your image.
 The view will zoom in an extra 50%.
 Click again to zoom more.
+You can set the magnification as a percentage number if you click in the field to the left of the magnification glass.
 Click on the demagnifying glass to zoom out of the image.

-The magnification glass is also available through the Z button on your keyboard.
+The magnification and demagnification glasses are also available through the Z button and the Ctrl-Z button on your keyboard.

 To drag the image over the screen, first click on the hand tool button (or press the H key).
 Then click on a point in the image and keep the mouse button pressed down.
 Then move (drag) the mouse with the button still pressed.
 (The hand tool is only enabled when the image is magnified so it does not fit on the screen.)